datasets/political_geography/doc/uk/README.md

 - They also have limited ability to create rules in the form of bye-laws

 ## Regions
-- pt2.
+- pt iii.
 Regions have a limited role at time of writing (Regional Development Agencies / CA / Statistics)

 # Data
 The data is an attempt to simplify and normalize (1,3,4 and to a limited extent 5) into